tier4/driving_log_replayer/docs/use_case/eagleye.en.md

 ## Evaluation method

-The localization's evaluation is executed by launching the `eagleye.launch.py` file.
 Launching the file executes the following steps:

 1. Execute launch of evaluation node (`eagleye_evaluator_node`), `logging_simulator.launch` file and `ros2 bag play` command